Elizabethhub/goit-node-cli/README.md

-# Node Contacts CLI
+# Node Contacts CLI app

-This is simple contacts cli built with Node.js and Commander.
+This is simple contacts CLI application built with Node.js and Commander.

 ## Table of Contents